cyborg-ai-git/doc_evo_framework_ai/doc/25_bridge.md

 ### Relay Peer
 Relay peer is important to Nat peer that can not tunnelling connection, the relay peer , check if peer is an enemy banned so block the connection otherwise, send the EApiEvent to the correct peer, only the destination peer can decrypt correctly the data
 Relay peer also not expose your address so the peer can be totally anonymus for safe privacy

+> Every Peer can be also a Relay Peer to create  decentralized sun mesh network (...)

 #### Network Action (EAction)